mohammadreza-ashouri/Blog/Mass_Exit_Blockchain.md

-# The "Mass Exit" Issue in Rollups: A Simplified Overview
+# The "Mass Exit" Issue in Rollups
 When it comes to blockchain scaling solutions, rollups have become a popular option.
 They effectively increase the throughput of a blockchain by processing transactions off-chain and submitting only the final state to the main chain.
 However, as with any technology, they're not without their potential issues.
 One such issue is what's known as the "mass exit" problem.
 Let's explore this in more depth with step-by-step examples.

 ## What are Rollups?

-To understand the "mass exit" problem, we first need to understand rollups.
+To understand the "mass exit" problem, we must first understand rollups.
 Rollups are a Layer-2 solution for blockchain scalability.
 Essentially, they allow for many transactions to be "rolled up" into a single transaction[^1^].
 This means that instead of each individual transaction needing to be processed by the main chain, only the final state after several transactions are processed off-chain needs to be submitted.
 This greatly increases the number of transactions that can be handled per unit of time[^2^].

 ## What is the "Mass Exit" Problem?

-The "mass exit" problem arises when a large number of users simultaneously attempt to withdraw their funds from the rollup and move them back to the main chain[^3^].
+The "mass exit" problem arises when many users simultaneously attempt to withdraw their funds from the rollup and move them back to the main chain[^3^].

 Let's consider an example: